 Curious about how wallet-friendly term life insurance is?
 We've taken the fuss out of finding an affordable quote with our online calculator.

-Mortgage life insurance is the last resort when you can’t qualify for a term life insurance policy due to your medical history.
+Mortgage life insurance isn't necessary.
+It is the last resort when you can’t qualify for a term life insurance policy due to your medical history.

 The upside to pure mortgage protection is that it can be easier to get approved because there’s no medical exam required.